carlosp420/nymphalidae_diversification/MS.md

 ### Analyses of Diversification
-We used the statistical software R version 2.15.1 [@r2013] in combination with the APE [@paradis2004], GEIGER [@harmon2008], MEDUSA [@alfaro2009] and ``diversitree`` [@fitzjohn2012] packages along with our own scripts to perform the analyses (included as supplementary materials).
-All analyses were run on the 1000 random trees from @wahlberg2009 as well as on the maximum clade credibility tree.
+We used the statistical software R version 3.0.1 [@r2013] in combination with the APE [@paradis2004], GEIGER [@harmon2008], MEDUSA [@alfaro2009] and ``diversitree`` [@fitzjohn2012] packages along with our own scripts to perform the analyses (included as supplementary materials).
+All analyses were run on the 1000 random trees from @wahlberg2009, on the maximum clade credibility tree derived from these and the MCC tree from @wahlberg2009.

 ### Detecting diversification shifts on phylogenetic trees